cs-si-ucr/cs10/docs/lab03.md

 Create a password guessing game where a user attempts to break your passcode based on hints.
 Using 4 integers, decide the relationship (less than, greather than, equal to, twice as much, etc) between any number of your integers.
 These relationships is what defines your passcode.
-For exaple, my passcode could be: num1 has to be greather than num2, num2 has to be less than num3 and num3 has to be equal to num4.
+For example, my passcode could be: num1 has to be greather than num2, num2 has to be less than num3 and num3 has to be equal to num4.
 The user is then prompted to enter 4 numbers and told whether each number fits your specifications or does not.
 A message is then prompted saying whether the user failed or succeeded.